ν Aurigae (nu Aurigae)

 ν Aurigae is a double giant star in the constellation of Auriga.

 ν Aurigae visual magnitude is 3.97.
-Because of its moderate brightness, ν Aurigae should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ν Aurigae should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of ν Aurigae

 ν Aurigae is situated north of the celestial equator, as such, it is more easily visible from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of ν Aurigae are provided in the following table: